omar-mahmoud123/projects/README.md

 ## 🚀 About This Repo

-This is my personal project space.
-It's not meant to be super polished or formal — just a place to share what I’m building and learning.
+This is my main project repository — a curated collection of the websites, apps, and experiments I’ve built while learning and growing as a developer.
+It’s a reflection of my journey, skills, and interests in software development.